nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Cannot block slots.
 * Cannot ordered by due date.

+**TickTick**

+Pros:
+* Allow voice or Siri as input
+* Supports up to 11 platforms
+* Automatic categorization of tasks into `Overdue`, `Today`, `Next 7 days` and `Complete`

+Cons:
+* Requires internet connection to use

+**Trello**

+Pros:
+* Always in sync with all your devices
+* Provides a board filled with "cards", that can used by the user or a team to organize projects
+* Add comments, upload file attachments, create checklists, add labels and due dates on a Trello card
+* Custimizable looks

+Cons:
+* Limited file attachment size
+* Free version has limited customization features

+**Google Calender**

+Pros:
+* Simple and intuitive UI
+* Multiple calenders for different purposes
+* Able to access the calender when offline

+Cons:
+* Only available as an web app on computers
+* No command line inputs

 **The (really) Big Table of Comparison**

 > An extensive table of products comparison can be found [here (credits: Reddit/r/productivity)] (https://docs.google.com/spreadsheets/d/1yP6ZOXMWK-KsMZ-_Bod8tFhyEGdPndCu4HUBO_3rUww/edit#gid=0).